AsgardCms/Documentation/themes/usage.md

 - [Display a theme page](#display-a-theme-page)
 - [Elixer publish helper](#elixir)

 In this section we will go over on how to create and manage themes.
-You can view a [Demo frontend](https://github.com/nWidart/demo-theme) theme and [demo backend theme](https://github.com/AsgardCms/AdminLTE) for your inspiration.
+You can view a demo frontend, [Flatly](https://github.com/AsgardCms/Flatly-theme) theme and [demo backend theme](https://github.com/AsgardCms/AdminLTE) for your inspiration.

 ### <a name="folder-structure" class="anchor" href="#folder-structure"></a> Folder structure